-- 1.1 This is the Anti-Fraud and Corruption Policy of Cambridgeshire Pension Fund managed by Cambridgeshire County Council (the Administering Authority). - 1.2 This policy clearly demonstrates that Cambridgeshire Pension Fund will take all necessary steps to prevent fraud and corruption.
-Every effort will be made to detect any such attempts and will robustly pursue those responsible and recover losses, referring matters to the Police where appropriate. - 1.3 Fraud and corruption is defined as: - - Fraud 'The intentional distortion of financial statements or other records by persons internal or external to the authority which is carried out to conceal the misappropriation of assets or otherwise for gain.' - Bribery and Corruption 'A bribe is a financial or other advantage that is offered or requested with the intention of inducing or rewarding the improper performance of a relevant function or activity, or with the knowledge or belief that the acceptance of such an advantage would constitute the improper performance of such a function or activity'.
+- 1.1 This is the Anti-Fraud and Corruption Policy of Cambridgeshire Pension Fund managed by Cambridgeshire County Council (the Administering Authority). - 1.2 This Policy clearly demonstrates that Cambridgeshire Pension Fund will take all necessary steps to prevent fraud and corruption.
+Every effort will be made to detect any such attempts and will robustly pursue those responsible and recover losses, referring matters to the Police where appropriate. - 1.3 Fraud and corruption are defined by the Audit Commission as: - - Fraud 'any intentional false representation, including failure to declare information or abuse of position which is carried out to make gain, cause loss or expose another to the risk of loss'. - Corruption 'the offering, giving, soliciting or acceptance of an inducement or reward which may influence the action of any person'.